Key Takeaways

 The EEOC has field offices throughout the country, including one in Oklahoma City.

-Oklahoma's equivalent is the Civil Rights Division within the Office of the Attorney General, which enforces the Oklahoma Anti-Discrimination Act (OADA).
-This state law mirrors many federal protections and covers employers with 15 or more employees.
+Oklahoma's state agency is the Office of Civil Rights Enforcement (OCRE) within the Oklahoma Attorney General's Office, which enforces the Oklahoma Anti-Discrimination Act (OADA).
+This state law mirrors many federal protections and can reach smaller employers than some federal statutes, subject to statutory exceptions.

 Why You Must File Before Suing

-This is called exhausting your administrative remedies.
+This is called exhausting your administrative remedies, and it's mandated by 42 U.S.C. § 2000e-5.
 If you skip this step and go straight to court, your lawsuit will be dismissed.

 The purpose: Congress intended the charge process to filter cases, encourage settlement through mediation, and give employers notice of claims against them before litigation.